 Ventolin is completely safe to use during your pregnancy and while breastfeeding.
 You should continue to take your asthma medication as usual and report any changes to your symptoms to your doctor.

-Ventolin is only available on prescription so you cannot buy it over the counter.
+Asthma is a serious condition that requires regular monitoring.
+Therefore, Ventolin is only available on prescription so you cannot buy it over the counter.
 If you have an asthma diagnosis and have used a Ventolin inhaler in the past, then you may be eligible to order one online with Dr Felix.
 Simply fill out our online consultation so one of our doctors can assess it.

 You can take your Ventolin inhaler on a plane provided you follow airport regulations.
 You’ll need to place your inhaler in a sealed plastic bag, as you would with any other liquids under 100ml.
 It’s best to keep your inhaler inside your hand luggage in case your checked in baggage is delayed or goes missing.
 This also means that you have your inhaler to hand in case you need it.
-You should also take a copy of your prescription or a letter from your doctor to confirm which medicines you are taking in case this gets checked at customs.
+You should also take a copy of your prescription or a letter from your doctor to confirm which medicines you are taking in case this gets checked at security.